prometheus/proposals/proposals/0069_prometheus-exporters-otel-embedding.md

 * Enable embedding of Prometheus exporters as native OpenTelemetry Collector receivers via the OpenTelemetry Collector Builder (OCB).
 * Reduce duplication of effort between Prometheus and OpenTelemetry communities.
-* Maintain the "single binary" promise for users who want comprehensive telemetry collection.
+* Maintain the "single binary" promise for users who follow the single binary approach.
 * Leverage existing, mature Prometheus exporters instead of reimplementing them in OTel Collector's side.
 * Unify the two ecosystems to increase the likelihood of attracting more maintainers and contributors.